-- Women can speak, prophesy, and to some extent teach, as long as they do it with an attitude that does not lead, control, push, or put men down. - They can have independent ministries like prophetesses and deacons. - If they have leadership abilities, they should do it in partnership with their husbands or other leaders.
+- Women can speak, prophesy, and teach IF they do it with a respectful attitude that does not try to lead and take control over men.

+- They can have fully independent ministries like prophetesses and deacons or use their specific gifts alongside pastors and evangelists.
+(Especially as women to other women, which is ideal!)

+- If they have leadership abilities, they should do it in full partnership with their husbands or other leaders.

-8 Consider China where it is not good to have women babies, or the way most women are being treated in India or most Muslim countries.
+&lt;sup>8 Consider China where it is not good to have women babies, or the way most women are being treated in India or most Muslim countries.

-Donations:
+Openations:

+Openations:

+Openation:

+Openati